-''' DVHDSD3561I GROUP=group_name ALLOCATE={LINEAR|ROTATING} REGIONS=nn DVHDSD3562I GROUP=group_name REGIONS= reg1 reg2 reg3 ... regnn '''
+DVHDSD3561I GROUP=group_name ALLOCATE={LINEAR|ROTATING} REGIONS=nn DVHDSD3562I GROUP=group_name REGIONS= reg1 reg2 reg3 ... regnn group_name QUERY will be returned if one specific group name was specified on the command.

 Unless the RETVIA/RETURNVIA RDRFILE prefix keyword is used, the response will be returned in the message format shown above.
 There will be one 3561 message per group, and as many 3562 messages as needed to list all of the regions in the group.